April 5, 2021

-“If you look at our opening performance from Wednesday to Sunday, our business at AMC was five times, quintuple, what we have done in all the weekends before that in 2021,” Aron told Fox Business Network’s “The Claman Countdown.”
+“If you look at our opening performance from Wednesday to Sunday, our business at AMC was five times, quintuple, what we have done in all the weekends before that in 2021,” AMC CEO Adam Aron told Fox Business Network’s “The Claman Countdown.”

-With daily vaccinations in the U.S. rising exponentially, Aron was told that Dr. Anthony Fauci, President Biden’s infectious diseases expert, had told a separate podcast that at current vaccination levels, movie theaters could be operating at full capacity by the end of the year.
+With daily vaccinations in the U.S. rising exponentially, Aron was told that Dr. Anthony Fauci, the federal government’s infectious diseases expert, had told a separate podcast that at current vaccination levels, movie theaters could be operating at full capacity by the end of the year.

 “Well, obviously, we’re so excited when we can lift capacity caps, when we can take masks off,” Aron said.
 “We’re keeping our 50% capacity caps in place.
 We’re keeping mask-wearing for now.
 And we are going to run our theaters this summer with the tightest safety standards we can.”

-Aron said more than 10 million moviegoers have frequented AMC Theatres in the past several months, and he hasn’t heard of one documented case of COVID-19 being transmitted in AMC theaters.
+Aron said more than 10 million moviegoers have frequented AMC Theatres in the past several months, and he hasn’t heard of one documented case of the coronavirus being transmitted in AMC theaters.

 “That’s very good news that our safety protocols are working,” he said.

-With Disney slated to launch Cruella and Black Widow in theaters and on Disney+ (for $29.99 purchase price) concurrently on May 28 and July 9, respectively, Aron was asked if the exhibitor has come to a distribution agreement with the Magical Kingdom.
+With Disney slated to launch Cruella and Black Widow in theaters and on Disney+ (for a $29.99 add-on price) concurrently on May 28 and July 9, respectively, Aron was asked if the exhibitor has come to a distribution agreement with the Magical Kingdom.